User Community Service Desk Downloads

 2. The second option is to use pushdown processing: this is supported for big data sources when Spark is enabled or using Snowflake.

-This article outlines the benefits and limitations of using pushdown processing in ONE and provides instructions to enable it.
+This article outlines the benefits and limitations of using Snowflake pushdown processing in ONE and provides instructions to enable it.

 This page is relevant for DQ processing configured and run from ONE, not ONE Desktop.
 Snowflake pushdown is not supported for plans.